There are many different ways to raise funds for your project and there is no absolutely

 may take several years to achieve a goal.
 Solar car projects

-must acheive funding in time to build a car and arive at an event in a state
+must achieve funding in time to build a car and arive at an event in a state

 Therefore, it is